mohamadsolouki/Computer-vision-emotion-detection/README.md

 # Emotion Detection using Xception and Flask

 This project aims to detect emotions from facial expressions using deep learning techniques.
-It utilizes the Xception model and transfer learning to classify emotions into seven categories: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
-The model is trained on a large dataset of facial expressions (FER-2013) and can be used to predict emotions from uploaded images or real-time webcam feed through a Flask web application.
+It utilizes the Xception model and attention layer to classify emotions into seven categories: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
+The model is trained on a dataset of facial expressions (FER-2013) and can be used to predict emotions from uploaded images or real-time webcam feed through a Flask web application.

 ## Project Structure